Roles and Responsibilities

 Provision for pupils with SEND is a matter for the whole school.

-All teachers are teachers of children with SEN. They are involved in drawing up the school’s SEN policy and are fully aware of the school’s procedures for identifying, assessing and making provision for pupils with SEN.
+All teachers are teachers of children with SEND.
+They are involved in drawing up the school’s SEND policy and are fully aware of the school’s procedures for identifying, assessing and making provision for pupils with SEND.

 - Checking on the progress of your child and identifying, planning and delivering any additional help your child may need (this could be things like targeted work, additional support) and letting the SENCO know as necessary.

-- Writing Individual Education Plans (IEP), and sharing and reviewing these with parents at least once each term and planning for the next term.
+- Writing Supporting Me to Learn (SM2L) plans, and sharing and reviewing these with parents at least once each term and planning for the next term.

 - Ensuring that all staff working with your child in school are helped to deliver the planned work/programme for your child, so they can achieve the best possible progress.
 This may involve the use of additional adults, outside specialist help and specially planned work and resources.